 Molecular Solar Thermal Energy Storage

 The FED – Fossil-free Energy Districts – project is an innovative effort to reduce energy use and the reliance on fossil fuels in built environments.
-A unique local market place for electricity, district heating and cooling is being developed during 2017-2019, and the FED testbed will be situated on Campus Johanneberg.
-FED is an EU project with nine collaboration partners from the academic and industrial sectors and society.
+A unique local market place for electricity, district heating and cooling was developed during 2017-2019.
+The newly launched project FlexiGrid (2020) is focused primarily on the electric system and services directed to the local grid, performed in collaboration with researchers from Bulgaria, Switzerland, Turkey and Canada.

 IRIS (Integrated and Replicable Solutions for Co-Creation in Sustainable Cities) is a five-year EU project which began in 2017.
 Within IRIS, new solutions for urban development will be tested in the field of energy, mobility and ICT, with the focus largely on Campus Johanneberg.
 The project is being coordinated by Johanneberg Science Park, in collaboration with Chalmers and seven other partners.

 HSB Living Lab

 HSB Living Lab is a unique research and cooperation project which is operated together with Johanneberg Science Park and HSB along with nine further partners.
 During 2016, an apartment block was constructed which currently houses some 30 students on Campus Johanneberg.
 While the building operates as a home, it also serves as a laboratory for Chalmers researchers.